KnOFCA/Class_Solution/A_Star/Readme.md

 		- run()
 			run the algorithm and output path(if exist).
 		- check()
-			return if there are ways to transform.
+			return true if there is at least one way to transform.
 	- time_count class
 		- count code's running time.
 - A_Star.cpp